 We encourage children to use Social Media safely, including opportunities for them to think and discuss the issues and to check their sources of information.
 We will keep abreast of new developments that may potentially harm our children.
-We will teach them about self-monitoring and reporting any concerns to an adult.

 We will complete online safety audits as appropriate to our needs and know where to access recommended models.